 Coherent twin boundaries (CTB), as the most common grain boundary in FCC metals, are of immense importance for simultaneous strength and ductility.
-In order to study their interaction with dislocations, Focused Ion Beam (FIB) machining is employed to mill micron-sized bi-crystal pillars with a defined single Σ3(111) CTB.
+In order to study their interaction with dislocations, Focused Ion Beam (FIB) machining is employed to mill micron-sized bi-crystal pillars with a defined single Σ3(111) CTB in three different nominal sizes.
 Subsequently, in situ microcompression experiments are performed.
 The pre- and post- mortem imaging of the pillars is done using Scanning Electron Microscopy (SEM).

-In our previoues work Nataliya Malyar et al. showed that the shear stress of a single and bi-crystalline pillar (having one CTB located in the center of the pillar) is marginal different (7 MPa) .
+In our previous work Malyar et al. showed that the shear stress of a single and bi-crystalline pillar (having one CTB located in the centre of the pillar) is marginal different (7 MPa) .
 In order to explain the unexpectedly low difference, they proposed a “double-hump” dislocation shape, in which the difference in shear stress needed for bi-crystals is explained by the dislocation curvature near the CTB.
-The curvature is needed to form a perfect screw dislocation required for cross-slip-like dislocation transmission through the CTB.
+The curvature is needed to form a perfect screw dislocation required for cross-slip like dislocation transmission through the CTB.

 The aim of this project is to study the size scaling in the dislocation-CTB interaction.
 This can be used to indirectly confirm the double-hump theory, because as the theory suggests, the higher curvature in smaller samples results in significantly higher stress differences.
 Whereas in bigger samples, the difference between the single and bi-crystals is expected to be minimal.
 This is in agreement with the current experimental results.